In-network Computation for Large-scale Federated Learning over Wireless Edge Networks: Introduction

-Edge Computing (EC), an emerging distributed network architecture \cite{LimCOMST2020} that aims to {provide cloud functions and resources closer to end users including computing, storage and networking capacities} can be a promising solution to large scale FL.
+Edge Computing (EC), an emerging distributed network architecture \cite{LimCOMST2020} that aims to {bring cloud functions and resources (including computing, storage and networking capacities) closer to end users} can be a promising solution to large scale FL.
 Since edge nodes (EN) possess both computation and communication capacities, edge {networks} can {effectively support} the cloud server to decentralize its communication and computing burden of model aggregation in very large scale FL networks.
-Even though there are many works where {edge networks are complementary to the cloud} \cite{JiaoTON2017Smoothed,PoularakisTON2020,DinhTWC2020, 8647856}, the capacities of edge networks are under explored in existing FL works \cite{Wiedemann2020,lin2018deep,TianyiNIPS2018,McMahan2017,XiaTWC2020,YangTC2020,ChenICC2020,YangTWC2020,CaoTWC2020,TranINFOCOM2019,WangJSAC2019}.
 To exploit potential benefits of edge networks for {FL models}, it is necessary to develop a distributed in-network aggregation (INA) functionality that can be implemented at edge nodes of EC to liberate FL from the conventional start network topology.

-In-network computation (INC) is a process of gathering and routing information through a multi-hop network, processing data at intermediate nodes with the objective of optimizing the resource consumption \cite{FasoloWC2007}.
+In-network computation (INC) is a process of gathering and routing information through a multi-hop network, then processing data at intermediate nodes with the objective of optimizing the resource consumption \cite{FasoloWC2007}.
 Currently, the concept is well-studied for big data analytics such as MapReduce \cite{DeanMapReduce}, Pregel \cite{GrzegorzPregel} and DryadLINQ \cite{YuanDryadLINQ} for distributed data clusters.
 Three basic components of an in-network computation solution are: suitable networking protocols, effective aggregation functions and efficient ways of representing data \cite{FasoloWC2007}.
-While INC protocols have been well-studied for traditional machine learning paradigms where users' raw data are collected and stored at big data clusters \cite{DeanMapReduce,GrzegorzPregel,YuanDryadLINQ}, INC protocols for distributed learning paradigms, especially FL, have been under-studied.
-There is an early work of Liu \emph{et al.} \cite{LiuICC2020} where a client-edge-cloud model is considered.
-In this paper, users' models are averaged at edge nodes first, before the cloud node averages the edge nodes' models.
-However, in this work, users connect with a single edge node without any alternative links.
-Since edge nodes will be densely deployed in future networks \cite{ChenJSAC2018}, we can exploit this diversity by considering a scenario where {an} MU can associate with multiple nearby edge nodes, instead of only a single edge node.
-However, the problems of network routing and network resource allocation become more challenging.
+However, INC frameworks for FL is under-studied.
+Moreover, edge nodes will be densely deployed in future networks \cite{ChenJSAC2018}, one can exploit this diversity by considering a scenario where {an} MU can associate with multiple nearby edge nodes, instead of only a single edge node.
+Under such a scenario, the problems of network routing and network resource allocation become more challenging.